khulnasoft/pr-insight/docs/docs/usage-guide/configuration_options.md

 generate_ai_title=true
 ```

-Khulnasoft Merge will know to remove the surrounding quotes when reading the configuration content.
+PR-Insight will know to remove the surrounding quotes when reading the configuration content.

 ## Local configuration file